osherjacobs/LabWork_Findings/vector7b-lsass-server2025.md

 )
 ```

-Note: This rule is validated against a specific lab configuration (Winlogbeat 8.19.x, SwiftOnSecurity Sysmon config).
+**Note:** `0x1FFFFF` is common but not the only access mask `MiniDumpWriteDump` may request — the `dbgcore.DLL` CallTrace anchor is more durable across technique variants than the access mask value.
+This rule is validated against a specific lab configuration (Winlogbeat 8.19.x, SwiftOnSecurity Sysmon config).
 Tune the exclusion list for your environment — legitimate processes touching lsass vary by OS version, installed software, and EDR.
-The dbgcore.DLL CallTrace anchor is more durable than the access mask and may provide broader coverage across technique variants.
 YMMV.

 ---